blundell/CreateYourOwnCheckStyleCheck/README.md

 <h3>Current Limitations</h3>

+ - The HungarianNotationCheck will pick up method variables with the m prefix
+   - must be a way to tell checkstyle just to check field variables ( see TokenTypes )

  - in *checkstyle-configuration.xml* we have to use the full package of the check *com.blundell.checks.AntiHungarian*
  - this can be fixed by declaring a *checkstyle-packages.xml* **this currently doesn't work**